UNESCO Silk Roads Youth Research Grant 2022 (up to $10,000)

 - its potential in contemporary societies for creativity, intercultural dialogue, social cohesion, regional and international cooperation, and

 - ultimately sustainable peace and development.

-- Aged 35 and younger at the time of application, are eligible to apply for the grant.
+- Postgraduate researchers, aged 35 and younger at the time of application, are eligible to apply for the grant.

 - The proposed research may be carried out by an individual researcher or may be part of the research of a group or collaborative project.

 Eligible Fields of Research

 A broad array of research fields, including multidisciplinary and multidimensional proposals not limited to one specific region or chronology, are eligible.
 Proposed research may cover one or several themes associated with the Silk Roads shared heritage including, but not limited to:

 - The Legacy of the Silk Roads and Contemporary Issues

 Applicants are required to submit their research proposals by downloading and completing the template provided detailing their research project, its methods, expected outcomes and contribution to existing scholarship.

 Proposals should be submitted in English and sent to: [email protected]